erhant/circom101/README.md

 yarn book:build # build without serving
 ```

-The book is based on my [mdBook template](https://github.com/erhant/mdbook-template).
+The book is based on the [mdBook template](https://github.com/erhant/mdbook-template) and is published at <https://circom.erhant.me>.

 ## Tests